Build multi-modal AI applications using our new open-source Vision AI SDK.

 class MainActivity : ComponentActivity() { override fun onCreate(savedInstanceState: Bundle?) { super.onCreate(savedInstanceState) val apiKey = "REPLACE_WITH_API_KEY" val userToken = "REPLACE_WITH_TOKEN" val userId = "REPLACE_WITH_USER_ID" val callId = "REPLACE_WITH_CALL_ID" // Create a user val user = User( id = userId, // any string name = "Tutorial", // name and image are used in the UI image = "https://bit.ly/2TIt8NR", ) // Initialize StreamVideo.
 For a production app, we recommend adding the client to your Application class or di module. val client = StreamVideoBuilder( context = applicationContext, apiKey = apiKey, geo = GEO.GlobalEdgeNetwork, user = user, token = userToken, ).build() setContent { // Request permissions and join a call, which type is `default` and id is `123`. val call = client.call(type = "default", id = callId) LaunchCallPermissions( call = call, onAllPermissionsGranted = { // All permissions are granted so that we can join the call. val result = call.join(create = true) result.onError { Toast.makeText(applicationContext, it.message, Toast.LENGTH_LONG).show() } } ) // Apply VideoTheme VideoTheme { // Define required properties. val participants by call.state.participants.collectAsState() val connection by call.state.connection.collectAsState() // Render local and remote videos.
 Box( contentAlignment = Alignment.Center, modifier = Modifier.fillMaxSize() ) { if (connection != RealtimeConnection.Connected) { Text("Loading...", fontSize = 30.sp) } else { Text("Call ${call.id} has ${participants.size} participants", fontSize = 30.sp) } } } } } }

-Let's review what we did in the code above.
+Let's review what we did.

 kotlin